 At the date of commencement of the lease, the Company recognises a right-of-use asset

-(“ROU”) and a corresponding lease liability for all lease arrangements in which it is a lessee,
+("ROU”) and a corresponding lease liability for alt tease arrangements in which it is a lessee,

-except for leases with a term of twelve months or less (short term leases) and leases of low
+except for leases with a term of twelve months or less (short term teases) and leases of low

 The right-of-use assets are initially recognised at cost, which comprises the initial amount of

-commencementdate of the lease plus any initial direct costs less any lease incentives.
-They
+of the lease plus any initial direct costs less any lease incentives.
+They are subsequently

-are subsequently measured at cost less accumulated depreciation and impairment losses, if
+measured at cost less accumulated depreciation and impairment losses, if any.
+Right-of-use

-The lease payments are discounted using the interest rate implicit in the lease or, if not
+lease payments are discounted using the interest rate implicit in the lease or, if not readily

-readily determinable, using the incremental borrowing rates.
-The lease liability is
+determinable, using the incremental borrowing rates.
+The lease liability is subsequently

-subsequently remeasured by increasing the carrying amount to reflect interest on the lease
+remeasured by increasing the carrying amount to reflect interest on the lease liability,

 Lease liability and ROU asset have been separately presented in the Balance Sheet and lease